danyip/tic-tac-toe/README.md

 # Tic-Tac-Toe

 Welcome to my Project 0.

-A tic-tac-toe game created using HTML, CSS, JavaScript and jQuery.
+It's a tic-tac-toe game built entirly from scratch using HTML, CSS, JavaScript and jQuery.

 ## Features